 Click on the buttons to see which party gained the most seats, and hence became the government, in the general elections between 1984 and 1993.

 1996 was a watershed election because it was the first to be held under the mixed-member proportional representation electoral system (MMP).
 Henceforth, the party that gained the most seats did not automatically form a government.
-Usually, it needed to gain the support of a minor party (or parties) to get the necessary majority of seats to form a coalition government.
+Usually, it needed to gain the support of one or more minor parties to get the necessary majority of seats to form a coalition government.

 Te whakamahi i tēnei tūemi

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence

 Sources: Dieter Nohlen, Florian Grotz, and Christof Hartmann, Elections in Asia and the Pacific: a data handbook.
 Oxford: Oxford University Press, 2001, pp. 731–734; New Zealand Election Results